About Bolton

 Arrest Records

 Arrest records in Tolland County are maintained by the Connecticut State Police and local police departments.
 Residents and attorneys can request these records by contacting the specific department involved in the arrest or through the State Police.
 Records typically include the individual's name, date of arrest, charges, and booking information.
-The Connecticut Freedom of Information Act governs accessibility, ensuring public access while protecting sensitive information.
+The Connecticut Freedom of Information Act governs accessibility, making sure of public access while protecting sensitive information.

 Criminal Records